 Information

-(6) The Minister, the IESO, the Financial Services Manager, the Board and electricity vendors shall provide such information as may be prescribed in accordance with the regulations for the purposes of facilitating a change under subsection (5).
+(7) The Minister, the IESO, the Financial Services Manager, the Board and electricity vendors shall provide such information as may be prescribed in accordance with the regulations for the purposes of facilitating a change under subsection (5).

+Initial period

+(8) For the purposes of this section, the “initial period” means the period preceding the first reference period, during which clean energy costs were incurred.

 Government Motion